+Full Disclosure / Public Access.
 North Dakota has an open meetings/open records law.
 The open meetings portion of the law applies only to campus entities to which the State Board of Higher Education has specifically delegated decision-making authority.
 In addition, a limited number of meetings to review personnel grievances are open only if the grievant approves.
 Generally speaking, minutes of campus groups are posted on a shared computer drive accessible to all faculty and staff.

 The open records law provides that virtually all University documents may be viewed upon request and copies provided for a nominal fee.
 The University's annual budget is placed in the University library each year.
 The University reports campus crime statistics in accordance with federal law.

+Fraud Reporting.
 The VCSU Policy 308.1 Employee Code of Conduct, adopted in accordance with SBHE Policy 308.1, applies to all Valley City State University employees.
 The State Board of Higher Education, NDUS and VCSU are committed to uphold the highest ethical and professional standards.
 All VCSU officers and employees must, at all times, comply with all applicable laws and regulations.
 Activities that achieve results unlawfully or by unethical behavior, including, but not limited to, payments for illegal acts, indirect contributions, rebates, and bribery, are not tolerated and must be reported.
 All conduct must meet or exceed minimum standards established by law.

 The SBHE Policy 600 index details employer and employee personnel responsibilities and activities to ensure that the organization operates legally, responsibly, and with fiscal honesty.
 Specifically, SBHE Section 611.10 states that each employee, as a basic condition of employment, assumes responsibility for safeguarding and preserving the assets and resources of the state and University system and its institutions.
 The VCSU Policy 611.14 Reporting and Investigating Theft and Fraud provides specific procedures for campus employees who suspect or detect fraudulent activity.

 The University has other programs and policies in place which are designed to deter fraud and unethical practices:

+A Risk Assessment Framework.
 The SBHE contracted with a third party to conduct an entity-wide risk assessment of each of the 11 campuses of the NDUS.
 An enterprise-wide risk assessment is the first step in a risk management program of assessing risks, evaluating risks and controls, reviewing control effectiveness, and implementation of strategies to achieve the Board's acceptable risk level.
 The enterprise-wide risk assessment project was designed to provide Valley City State University with insight to inherent and specific risks throughout the institution.
 The next step will be for VCSU administration to determine mitigative actions to address identified risks.